What is Bond Sinking Fund?

 Why Bond Sinking Fund?

-However it is pertinent to note that not all Corporation raising funds through Bond Issue are required to create a Bond Sinking Fund; however, bonds with sinking funds are viewed as relatively less risky by the Investor community.
+However, it is pertinent to note that not all Corporations raising funds through Bond Issue are required to create a Bond Sinking Fund; however, bonds with sinking funds are viewed as relatively less risky by the Investor community.

 - Periodic Repurchase of Bonds from the open market

-- Periodic repurchase of Bonds at specific call price or lower of the Market price
+- Periodic repurchase of Bonds at a specific call price or lower of the Market price

 - Repurchase of Bonds at maturity